alexsbryan/house-mesh/README.md

 svrn mesh rotate                    # read the join key out to the room
 ```

-**Everyone else joins.** If the house shares inference, the first block above is
+Everyone else joins.
+If the house shares inference, point at the GPU box and
-the GPU box; everyone else downloads no model files and routes inference to it:
+skip downloading any model files:

 ```sh
 svrn setup --terminal http://<the-gpu-box>:9741 svrn mesh join '<the join key>'
 ```

-Already joined?
-Skip to the first demo.
-The app and media demos keep working
-when the GPU box is down.
-The GPU is one workbench, not the house's central
+Apps and media keep working when the GPU box is down.
+It's one machine among
-cabinet.
+several, not the center of the house.

-## First demo: an app with no login page
+## An app with no login page

-From this repository's directory, start its tiny example on one laptop:
+From this directory, on one laptop:

 ```sh
 svrn run --as chores -- python3 chores.py
 ```

-The command runs the app, gives it a free localhost port, and publishes it only
+That runs the app on a free localhost port and publishes it for as long as it
-while it is running.
-No config file is changed and no daemon restart is needed.
-Ctrl-C stops the app and unpublishes it; nothing is left behind.
-The claim
+runs.
+No config changes, no daemon restart.
+Ctrl-C stops it and unpublishes
-renews while the app runs and expires on its own if it cannot be renewed — one
+it.
+The claim renews while the app is alive and expires on its own if it can't
-hour by default, `--ttl` to change it — so a crash cannot leave the house list
+(an hour by default, `--ttl` to change it), so a crash can't leave a dead app
-showing an app that is gone.

-`chores.py` is the whole app: edit `TASKS`, restart the command, refresh the
-page.

-On another member's machine — `<publisher>` is the name `svrn mesh status`
-lists, or the first column of `svrn mesh app`:
+on the house list.

+To change the chores, edit `TASKS` and run the command again.

+On someone else's machine:

 ```sh
 svrn mesh app <publisher> chores
 ```

-This prints a URL, probes it through the mesh, and is ready to paste into a
+`<publisher>` is the name `svrn mesh status` shows.
+The command prints a URL,
-browser.
-The URL is a tunnel port on YOUR machine that reaches the app on
+probes it, and hands it back ready for a browser.
+The URL is a local port on
-theirs — nothing was copied and no port was forwarded.
-The app is still running
-on the publisher's laptop.

-Your own machine cannot ask itself through the mesh: run that command against
+your machine that tunnels to the app on theirs.
+Nothing was copied.

+You can't reach your own app this way.
+Try it with your own name and it says
-your own name and it answers `'…' is this node — its published app is already
+`'…' is this node — its published app is already local`, whether or not the
-local`.
-That reply is a statement about the name, not a publication check — it
-comes back the same whether or not the app is running, and for an app nobody
-published. `svrn publish` is the local view (the app and its remaining
-lifetime); the other machine's command is the end-to-end proof.
+app is running. `svrn publish` shows what your machine is publishing; asking
+from another machine is the real test.

-The app sees the caller as ordinary HTTP headers:
+The app sees the caller as three HTTP headers:

 ```text
 X-Mesh-Member: Alex